trrapp12/SHAKEABLE/README.md

 ### QUICKSTART GUIDE:

-Click on the "View Project" button above ⬆️
+Click on the "View Project" button above ⬆️ or go to <a href="https://trrapp12.github.io/SHAKEABLE/">https://trrapp12.github.io/SHAKEABLE/</a>.

 <br/>